cccs-pg/workshop-uottawa-nov-2023/README.md

 # workshop-uottawa-nov-2023
-Repository of the Notebooks presented during the uOttawa workshop in November 2023
+Repository of Jupyter notebooks prepared for the uOttawa workshop in November 2023

 ## Setup instructions for OpenAI
 ### Create an OpenAI account